-LAW ENFORCEMENT I 61340 Credits: 2
+LAW ENFORCEMENT I Prerequisite: Principles of Law

 Law Enforcement is an overview of the history, organization, and functions of local, state, and federal law enforcement.
-This course includes the role of constitutional law, the United States legal system, criminal law, law enforcement terminology, and the classification and elements of crime.
+This course includes the role of constitutional law, the United States legal system, criminallaw, law enforcement terminology, and the classification and elements of crime.

-LAW ENFORCEMENT II Prerequisite: Law Enforcement I
+LAW ENFORCEMENT II

+Prerequisite: Law Enforcement I

 Law Enforcement II provides the knowledge and skills necessary to prepare for a career in law enforcement.
 This course includes the ethical and legal responsibilities, operation of police and emergency telecommunication equipment, and courtroom testimony.
+Students taking this course should obtain Non-Commissioned Security Office Level II - International Academy of Emergency Dispatch Emergency Telecommunication

-COURT SYSTEMS 61370 Prerequisite: Law Enforcement I Credit: 1
+COURT SYSTEMS 61370 Prerequisite: Law Enforcement II Credit: 1

 This course is an overview of the federal and state court systems.
 The course identifies the roles of judicial officers and the trial processes from pretrial to sentencing and examines the types and rules of evidence.
 Emphasis is placed on constitutional laws for criminal procedures such as search and seizure, stop and frisk, and interrogation.
+Students taking this course should obtain Non-Commissioned Security Office Level II - International Academy of Emergency Dispatch Emergency Telecommunication Certification.